Jeremy Harkins: Playing career

 Harkins began his career in 1996 with Detroit Dynamite of the USISL Premier League.
 During his two-year tenure he reached the playoffs in both seasons.
 In 1998, he signed with division rivals the Mid-Michigan Bucks, where he appeared in two matches and recorded one goal.
 In 1999, he signed with Cincinnati Riverhawks of the USL A-League.
 He featured in two matches for the Riverhawks.
 On January 25, 2004, he signed with newly formed Windsor Border Stars of the Canadian Professional Soccer League.
 In his debut season with Windsor he helped the club claim the Open Canada Cup.
 He also reached the playoffs with Windsor by finishing third in the Western Conference.
 In the playoffs Windsor faced Toronto Croatia. but were defeated by a score of 5–0.
 In 2005, he repeated his success with Windsor by defending their Open Canada Cup title.
 The club once more reached the postseason, but were defeated by Oakville Blue Devils.

-Caoching career
+Coaching career

 Harkins has stayed active in Michigan youth soccer, where he is a coach and co-owner of Nationals Soccer.
 He has also featured as a coach for the Oakland Golden Grizzlies and for Union FC Macomb in USL League Two and USL W League.